This article shows you how to create a custom attribute on the dashboard

 You can, for example, create a custom attribute called “Department” for the resource type Space.
 Once the custom attribute has been set up it will be available for all Spaces in your Archilogic dashboard.
 You can then select a space within a floor and assign a value such as “IT” to the previously created attribute while assigning the value “Marketing” to the same attribute of a different space, etc.

-To create a custom attribute open your Team settings to create a new custom attribute.
+Open your Organization settings to create a new custom attribute.

-To do so click the account button in the top-right corner of the window and select Team settings from the drop-down menu.
+To do so, click the account button in the window's top-right corner and select Organization settings from the drop-down menu.

-Then open Settings and select Custom Attributes in the menu on the left side of the window.
+Then select Custom attributes in the menu on the left side of the window.